 Will this raise taxes?

-The project is designed as a budget decision, not a tax increase.
-It is funded from the district's existing capital options, and after a federal payment covers roughly 40% of the cost, the system pays for itself through electric-bill savings in about 7–8 years.
-The intent is to lower long-term operating costs, not raise taxes.
+No — it's designed as a budget decision, not a tax increase.
+Funded from the district's existing capital options, with a federal payment covering roughly 50% of the cost — boosted because Paulding County qualifies as a federal energy community — the system pays for itself through bill savings in about 6 years.
+The intent is to lower long-term operating costs.
 Any financing approach would be reviewed publicly by the board.

 Who owns the system?

-The district owns it outright — no lease and no third-party owner.
-That ownership is the whole point: the savings and the asset belong to Wayne Trace, not to an outside company.
+The district owns it outright — no lease, no third-party owner.
+That's the whole point: the savings and the asset belong to Wayne Trace.

 Who maintains it?